oudjat/abb/README.md

 2 >
  2.1 -> Check connection between edge/server and new ip.
  2.2 -> Maybe the vpn is down.
 Check connection with ping or traceroute between edge/server, another device in 192.168.2.0/23 .
 Check status vpn
- 2.3 -> Jump to monitoring tool server and check the connectivity between monitoring tool server and the new IP with ping, or traceroute command.
+ 2.3 -> The VPN is UP, but monitoring server can't connect with 10.2.3.0/32 Check with ping or traceroute what's happen.
+Interface is UP?.

 3 >
  3.1 -> VPN is down.
 Check connection.